hexagoncircle/scrolly-rail/README.md

 ## Usage

 - Import or copy the `scrolly-rail.css` default styles into your project.
-- Include the `scrolly-rail.js` in your HTML template.
+- Include the `scrolly-rail.js` in your HTML template (only necessary if wiring up buttons to the component).

 ```html
 <script type="module" src="scrolly-rail.js"></script>
 ```

-Add a custom element with a collection of items, ideally a `ul` or `ol` element containing `li` elements.
+Add a custom element with a collection of items.

 ```html
 <scrolly-rail data-control-previous="btn-previous" data-control-next="btn-next">